Brand Names: Retrovir

 capsule, white, imprinted with D, 01

 capsule, blue/white, imprinted with LOGO Wellcome, Y9C 100

 round, white, imprinted with 300, GXCW3

 What are the possible side effects of zidovudine (Retrovir)?

-Call your doctor at once if you have any of these other serious side effects:
+Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about zidovudine (Retrovir)?

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 Get emergency medical help if you have unusual muscle pain, trouble breathing, irregular heartbeats, dizziness, vomiting, or if you feel cold, tired, or very weak.